nandiniseth0809/cardio-vascular-prediction/README.md

 # cardio-vascular-prediction
-prediction of a given datasets by using
+prediction of heart disease  using  stacking of ml models .